groupe-sii/ogham/src/site/markdown/config/templates.md

 ### Use prefix and suffix

 In order to organize your templates and put them at one location, you can set a prefix for templates.
 This can be done using properties.
+Each kind of message has its own property key.

 Here is the sample without prefix and suffix: